 I can assure you that if you speak to your customers in their language, they will appreciate it and they will want to buy your products or services even more.
 It’s as simple as that.

 Hiring translation and localisation services might sound like an expensive investment to someone who doesn’t really know how important they are.
-But believe me, it’s nothing compared to the profits you would be able to get and to the market advantage it presents.
+But believe me, it’s nothing compared to the profits and market advantage you would be able to get.

 If you decide to take your company to the next level and you translate your content into Spanish, you will be reaching a vast pool of potential clients, and your business will be one step ahead of the competition.